 In general, quantum measurements can be described as trace preserving linear maps characterized by specific sets of Kraus operators $\hat{M}_m$ representing the different measurement outcomes $m$ \cite{hof}.
 Information is gained because the probability of $m$ depends on the input state.
 This dependence is described by the eigenstates $\{\ket{a}\}$ of the self-adjoint operators $\hat{M}_m^{\dagger} \hat{M}_m$.
 In this work, we take advantage of the fact that the corresponding eigenvalues correspond to the classical conditional probabilities $p(m|a)$ that describe the information gain with respect to the unknown variable $a$.
 Although full quantum-classical correspondence is only achieved when information is encoded in the basis $\{\ket{a}\}$, it is worth noting that the measurement process itself defines this basis as the one about which maximal information can be obtained.

-The minimal disturbance caused by information gain is described by the changes in quantum amplitudes of the components $\ket{a}$ associated with the Bayesian updates of the corresponding probabilities.
-A measurement that achieves this minimal disturbance can be represented by positive self-adjoint operators $\hat{M}_m$ with eigenvalues of $\sqrt{p(m|a)}$.
+{ We consider the minimal disturbance required when information about $a$ is obtained from a specific outcome $m$.
+This minimal disturbance is} described by the changes in quantum amplitudes of the components $\ket{a}$ associated with the Bayesian updates of the corresponding probabilities.
+A measurement that achieves this minimal disturbance can be represented by positive self-adjoint operators $\hat{M}_m$ with eigenvalues of $\sqrt{p(m|a)}$ { \cite{wiseman}}.
 We then consider the possibility of analyzing the disturbance by representing the measurement as a superposition of unitary operators \cite{williams}.